mgalbanese12/mgalbanese12.github.io/_posts/2021-02-21-Billing Code Review.markdown

 date: 2021-02-21
 img: circleheron.png
 alt: image-alt
-project-date: February 2021
-client: SolutionsFBIA
-category: Data Analysis
-description:  I was subcontracted through SolutionsFBIA to review a Mental Health Center's coding over the past 3 years in order to identify areas to maximize reimbursement.
+description:  We will analyze all availabe service and billing data to identify areas to maximize reimbursement.
+Let us make sure you're not leaving any money on the table so that you can best serve your clients.
 ---